Serbia Centre: Ideology and platform

 SRCE is a centrist political party.
-According to Dušan Spasojević, a professor at the Faculty of Political Sciences, during the 2022 electoral campaign Ponoš had "quite unclear positions about key issues, but a shift to the left has been noticeable" (dosta nejasan oko ključnih pitanja, ali je sad primetno njegovo blago pomeranje ulevo) since the formation of SRCE.
-It is opposed to the ruling Serbian Progressive Party, accusing them of populism and allegedly "destroying the education" in Serbia.
+According to Dušan Spasojević, a professor at the Faculty of Political Sciences of the University of Belgrade, during the 2022 electoral campaign Ponoš had "quite unclear positions on key issues" (dosta nejasan oko ključnih pitanja), but had shown "a noticeable shift to the left" (ali je sad primetno njegovo blago pomeranje ulevo) since the formation of SRCE.
+It is opposed to the ruling Serbian Progressive Party, accusing them of populism and allegedly "destroying the education" (ubije obrazovanje) in Serbia.
 SRCE has also expressed support for cooperation between opposition parties.
 Following the Belgrade school shooting and Mladenovac and Smederevo shootings, SRCE expressed its support for the formation of a transitional government.
 They have again called for the formation of a transitional government during the student-led anti-corruption protests.

 According to Marko Vujić, an assistant at the Faculty of Political Sciences of the University of Belgrade, SRCE is a "climate responsible" organisation that has an elaborate strategy to fight climate change.
 SRCE supports declaring milk as a strategic product for Serbia and adopting measures that would revive the milk production sector.
 It has criticised the government's approach towards workers at Zastava Arms in January 2023.
 SRCE supports increasing child allowance, while in October 2024 they submitted a Law on Stolen Babies.
 They also support the reform of the pension system.
 Regarding Belgrade, they oppose the demolition of Belgrade Fair.

 SRCE supports the accession of Serbia to the European Union.
 In regards to the Russian invasion of Ukraine, it supports "stepping away from what Russia is doing" (mora i da se odmakne od onoga što Rusija radi).
 Ponoš has, however, accused Ukraine of trying to involve NATO into the war.